Compare and Order Canadian Money | Printable Worksheets

 Comparing each other's money is exciting, isn't it?
 The task is for 2nd grade kids to count the coins and bills in the pouches, compare the amounts, and write whose amount is greater than or less than the other.

-Grade two kids count the money in the piggy banks, and find out if the amount can buy them the items depicted in the page.They then mark the items they can afford to buy, and the ones they can't.
+Grade 2 kids count the money in the piggy banks, and find out if the amount can buy them the items depicted in the page.They then mark the items they can afford to buy, and the ones they can't.

-This amazing set of exercises is divided into two parts; Part A engages kids in identifying and circling the largest amounts, and Part B asks them to recognize and circle the smallest amounts.
+This amazing set of pdf exercises is divided into two parts; Part A engages kids in identifying and circling the largest amounts, and Part B asks them to recognize and circle the smallest amounts.

 Children's money skills grow to covetously new heights.
 They perform subtraction or addition to compare the difference or sum with the given amount, and then they do this on both sides of the comparison symbol.
+These worksheets are ideal for 4th grade and 5th grade kids.

 There's little dispute that we have to talk our way into getting the best deal while shopping.
-We prepare grade-four kids to foster the habit of comparing the prices at two stores, so they pay the best price.
+We prepare kids to foster the habit of comparing the prices at two stores, so they pay the best price.

-In this set of worksheets, kids tell the mystery animal by putting together the letters linked with each amount, after counting the coins in the piggy banks and ordering the amounts from the smallest to the largest.
+In this set of pdf worksheets, kids tell the mystery animal by putting together the letters linked with each amount, after counting the coins in the piggy banks and ordering the amounts from the smallest to the largest.

 In the first part, students arrange the items in the ascending order of their prices, and in the second part, they put these in their descending order, after having duly compared the five prices.